Kingxukai/linux/Documentation/networking/device_drivers/ethernet/microsoft/netvsc.rst

 SR-IOV support
 --------------
   Hyper-V supports SR-IOV as a hardware acceleration option.
-If SR-IOV is enabled in both the vSwitch and the guest configuration, then the Virtual Function (VF) device is passed to the guest as a PCI device.
-In this case, both a synthetic (netvsc) and VF device are visible in the guest OS and both NIC's have the same MAC address.
+If SR-IOV is enabled in both the woke vSwitch and the woke guest configuration, then the Virtual Function (VF) device is passed to the woke guest as a PCI device.
+In this case, both a synthetic (netvsc) and VF device are visible in the woke guest OS and both NIC's have the woke same MAC address.

   The VF is enslaved by netvsc device.
-The netvsc driver will transparently switch the data path to the VF when it is available and up.
+The netvsc driver will transparently switch the woke data path to the woke VF when it is available and up.
-  Network state (addresses, firewall, etc) should be applied only to the netvsc device; the slave device should not be accessed directly in most cases.
+  Network state (addresses, firewall, etc) should be applied only to the netvsc device; the woke slave device should not be accessed directly in most cases.
 The exceptions are if some special queue discipline or flow direction is desired, these should be applied directly to the VF slave device.